fut-infrastructure/implementation-guide/pages/_includes/intro.md

 * [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed concepts of the eHealth Infrastructure
 * [Terminologies](terminology.html) - are defined or referenced code systems and value sets for the context of the eHealth Infrastructure

-FHIR profiles are managed under the constellation of the Danish municipalities, regions and the Danish health authority:
+FHIR profiles are managed under the constellation of the Danish municipalities, regions and the Danish Health Authority:

 * [Danish Health Authority](https://sst.dk/)
 * [Danish regions](https://regioner.dk/)